-- The Chairperson should competently demonstrate understanding of parliamentary process.
-He/she should have a working relationship with members and key staff and know the content of key matters assigned to the committee; - The Chairperson must be flexible and adaptable to new conditions when circumstances change in the course of Committee work; - He/she should demonstrate firmness and decisiveness when decision are to be made; - He/she should demonstrate honesty and dependability with committee members, staff and media in order to earn respect; - The Chairperson needs to be open and build strong open communication links for trust among the Committee Members; - He/she must exercise fairness in dealing with Committee Members; - He/she needs to be tolerant with an understand and accept that members will not support committee leadership all the time; - The Chairperson should embrace humility and accept responsibility for mistakes; - He/she should be able to build consensus and demonstrate high sensitivity to diverse opinions in view of building synergy in the Committee; and - He/she is expected to be impartial and treat all members and attendees with equity irrespective of party background or position.
+- The Chairperson should be competence and demonstrate understanding of parliamentary process.
+He/she should have a solid working relationship with members and key staff and know the content of key matters assigned to the committee. - The Chairperson must be flexible and adaptable to new conditions when circumstances change. - He/she should demonstrate firmness and decisiveness when decision are made. - He/she should demonstrate honesty and dependability with committee members, staff and media in order to earn respect. - The Chairperson needs to be open and build strong open communication links for trust - He/she must exercise fairness in dealing with Committee Members - He/she needs to be tolerant with an understand and accept that members will not support committee leadership all the time - He/she should demonstrate patient and the right time to be one. - The Chairperson should embrace humility and accept responsibility for mistakes, - The Chairperson needs to have stamina and project high energy level however long it may take to address matters - He/she should be able to build consensus and demonstrate high sensitivity to diverse opinions in view of building synergy in the Committee - He/she is expected to be impartial and treat all members and attendees with equity - Irrespective of party or position.